Prescott College

-Prescott College is a private college in Prescott, Arizona.
+Prescott College is a private college in Prescott, Arizona, United States.

 History

-In 1965, the Ford Foundation brought together a group of educators from around the United States.
-Prescott College was the result of this gathering.
+Prescott College was founded in 1966 after a conference titled "Emergence of a Concept".
+Conveners Charles Parker and the Ford Foundation brought together leaders from Arizona and the nation to envision education serving communities in the 21st century.
+The purpose of this event was to create a "Harvard of the West" that would be "unfettered by any tradition that would limit its opportunity to relate itself dynamically to the emerging 21st century".

 The college was originally built in 1966 on 200 acre outside of Prescott, Arizona.
 In 1974 the college went bankrupt due to poor fiscal management and the loss of anticipated donor funds.
 The original campus was purchased by Embry–Riddle Aeronautical University, Prescott.
 A core of determined faculty and students refused to see the college fold, and after a series of emergency meetings, formed the Prescott Center for Alternative Education.
-This earned the school national publicity as "The College That Wouldn't Die."
+This earned the school national publicity as "The College That Wouldn't Die".

 During the spring semester of 1975, classes were held in the basement of the historic Hassayampa Hotel in downtown Prescott, Arizona, as well as in the homes of both faculty and students.
 Over the succeeding years, the college was able to regain the legal right to the name Prescott College and acquire property and buildings for its main campus.
 Prescott College has an agroecology program at Jenner Farm, an international center in Bahía Kino, Sonora, Mexico, programs in regenerative design in partnership with the Ecosa Institute, the Prescott College Art Gallery at Sam Hill Warehouse and the college also has a Tucson, Arizona location.

 Most of the Prescott location buildings are repurposed buildings, converted to classrooms from stores and offices.
 The Village residence hall has a townhouse style housing groups of 7–8 students with shared common areas.
 The Crossroads Center is built from reclaimed timber, Corten steel, compressed earth with solar panels and rooftop gardens.
-It houses the Crossroads Cafe, classrooms, meeting facilities, the Fanon Center, the college library as well as computer labs.
+It houses the Crossroads Cafe, classrooms, meeting facilities, the Fanon Center, the college library, and computer labs.

 Academics

 There are four general degree programs at Prescott College: the Resident Undergraduate Program (RU), Limited-Residency Undergraduate Program (LRU), the Resident Masters and Limited-Residency Masters Program (RM/LRM), and a Limited-Residency Ph.D. program (PhD) in Sustainability Education.

-Within the resident undergraduate program, students can earn a Bachelor of Arts, a Bachelor of Science in Environmental Studies, or a Bachelor of Fine Arts in Creative Writing, Visual Arts or Interdisciplinary Arts & Letters.
+Within the resident undergraduate program, students can earn a Bachelor of Arts, a Bachelor of Science, or a Bachelor of Fine Arts.

 Resident students live in Prescott and attend classes at the main campus.
-Students enrolled in the Limited-Residency program work with community based mentors and Prescott College faculty.
+Students enrolled in the limited residency program work with community based mentors and Prescott College faculty.

-Prescott College was an early adopter of Prior Learning Assessment and in 2014 was certified as a Veteran Supportive Campus by the Arizona Department of Veterans Services.
-The college was the first private college in Arizona to receive such a designation.
+Prescott College was an early adopter of prior learning assessment and in 2014 was certified as a Veteran Supportive Campus by the Arizona Department of Veterans Services.
+It was the first private college in Arizona to receive such a designation.
 The college uses the system of narrative evaluation in addition to or as a substitute for the conventional grading system of A-F letter grades.